heimrichhannot/contao-modal/README.md

 # Modal - A solid contao modal window framework

 Modal provides modal elements within modal archives.
 It works best together with *'heimrichhannot/contao-teaser'* and its teaser content elements.
-By default it comes with Bootstrap 3 modal support.

 ## Features